Maine Sea Goddess Pageant & Coronation

 This Year's Event - 2018

-The 2018 Sea Goddess Coronation, steeped in tradition and pageantry, will take place on Wednesday evening, August 1, 2018.
-As always, it will be one of the highlights of the 71th annual Maine Lobster Festival.
+The 2018 Sea Goddess Coronation, steeped in tradition and pageantry, took place on Wednesday evening, August 1, 2018.
+As always, it was one of the highlights of the 71th annual Maine Lobster Festival.

 If you are a young, Midcoast Maine lady who is interested in being part of this Festival tradition, here is how you apply: